-Ed Note: This week, we kicked off our Women’s Wealth Building series — and have some solid recommendations for tech tools and methods to help you organize and take control of your finances.
-But before we can get rollin’ with the wealth building, we need to determine exactly where we’re starting.
-The fabulous Amelia Granger of NerdWallet explains how to calculate your current net worth (and how to get to the next level).
+Editor’s Note: Before you get rollin’ with the wealth building, we need to determine exactly where we’re starting.
+NerdWallet explains how to calculate your current net worth (and how to get to the next level).
 Enjoy!

 What’s your net worth?

 On the surface, that might sound like a silly question—how many of us walk around knowing the exact figure for the ratio of our debts to our assets?
 But calculating your net worth isn’t the dry, academic exercise it might sound like.
 Calculating your net worth means taking a long, hard look in the mirror and accurately assessing your financial situation.
 It’s the first step on the process towards more advanced financial planning, like saving for retirement or paying off your debts.

 Resources, such as worksheets or calculators, exist to help you calculate your net worth.
 The worksheets ask you to add assets on one side of the page—things like cash on hand, cash in checking, market value of your home, market value of your property and the value of your retirement account, among other assets.
 Then once you have that total, you subtract the total of your liabilities to get to your net worth.
 Liabilities are the balance owed on your loans—from student loans to credit card to mortgages—as well as unpaid utilities and back taxes, among other money you know you’re going to have to pay in the future.

 For instance, your net worth calculation might look like this: